ermannog/PowerShell/Remove-UserProfile/README.md

 **UserName**

 *User Name to delete user profile, is possible use the '*' wildchar.*

 **ExcludeUserName**

 *User name to exclude, is possible use the '*' wildchar.*

-## PARAMETER InactiveDays
+**InactiveDays**

-Inactive days of the profile, this parameter is optional and specify that the profile will be deleted only if not used for the specifed days.
+*Inactive days of the profile, this parameter is optional and specify that the profile will be deleted only if not used for the specifed days.*

-## PARAMETER ComputerName
+**ComputerName**

-Host name or list of host names on witch delete user profile, this parameter is optional (the default value is local computer).
+*Host name or list of host names on witch delete user profile, this parameter is optional (the default value is local computer).*

-## PARAMETER IncludeSpecialUsers
+**IncludeSpecialUsers**

-Include also special system service in the search, this parameter is optional (the default value is False).
+*Include also special system service in the search, this parameter is optional (the default value is False).*

-## PARAMETER Force
+**Force**

-Force execution without require confirm (the default value is False).
+*Force execution without require confirm (the default value is False).*

 # Examples
 ## EXAMPLE 1: Delete the profile of the user with user name equal LoganJ
 ./Remove-UserProfile.ps1 LoganJ